 Taxes are an important and unavoidable financial aspect of life for both individuals and businesses.
-Accountants must think strategically when helping a client close out the tax year.
-Strategies for individual taxpayers and for businesses will differ; however, accountants in all cases must be aware of changes to tax laws and regulations and how those changes may affect clients.
+To minimize tax liability, accountants must think strategically when helping a client close out the tax year.
+Tax planning strategies for individual taxpayers and businesses will differ.
+However, accountants in all cases must be aware of changes to tax laws and regulations, when those changes will go into effect, and how those changes may affect clients.

 As more individuals and businesses rely on accountants for tax planning strategies, more students may consider pursuing advanced education to achieve success in the tax profession.
 An excellent place to start is to explore programs such as an Online Master of Accountancy, which is structured to help students gain the knowledge and skills to create and oversee effective tax planning strategies.

-Tax rules that took effect in 2018 as a result of the Tax Cuts and Jobs Act of 2017 brought about multiple changes for both individual and business tax filers.
-This caused accountants everywhere to revisit and rethink year-end tax planning strategies.
+Tax rules that took effect in 2018 as a result of the Tax Cuts and Jobs Act of 2017 brought about multiple changes for individual tax filers.
+Considering that this was one of the largest reforms to the tax code in the past three decades, it caused accountants everywhere to revisit and rethink year-end tax planning strategies.

 Under the new law, individual tax filers generally have lower income tax rates, a higher child tax credit, and a lower alternative minimum tax (AMT).
 Increases in the standard deduction mean that fewer individual taxpayers will find it advantageous to itemize their deductions.
 Accountants may advise clients to “bunch” their deductions — to combine two years’ worth of charitable contributions in a single year, for example — to benefit from itemizing.

-While pursuing higher education and earning a professional degree in accountancy, students not only build on their foundation of knowledge, they also develop key new skills.
-Accountants need several core competencies to deploy effective tax planning strategies:
+While pursuing a graduate degree in accountancy, students not only build on their foundation of knowledge but also develop key new skills.
+Accountants need several core competencies to deploy effective tax planning strategies.

 - Advanced analytical skills, including a high level of numeracy, are essential.